Fedict/dcattools/README.md

 This tool updates the data.gov.be (Drupal 7) site using a REST interface, provided the Drupal modules RestWS and RestWS_i18n are installed.

+Invoke with

+    # java -jar datagovbe.jar location/of/config.properties

+Use -D to set logging level and save the log to a file

+    # java -Dorg.slf4j.simpleLogger.defaultLogLevel=debug
+           -Dorg.slf4j.simpleLogger.logFile=update.log
+           -jar datagovbe.jar location/of/config.properties

+The configuration file is a Java properties file.

+    # URL of the Drupal 7 website
+    be.fedict.datagovbe7.drupal=http://data.gov.be
+    # Comma separated list of language codes
+    be.fedict.datagovbe7.languages=nl,fr

+    # Drupal user ID number
+    be.fedict.datagovbe7.userid=1234
+    # Drupal user login
+    be.fedict.datagovbe7.user=mylogin
+    # Drupal user password
+    be.fedict.datagovbe7.pass=secret_password

+    # Proxy settings, comment out if no proxy is required
+    #be.fedict.datagovbe7.proxy.host=your.proxy
+    #be.fedict.datagovbe7.proxy.port=8080

+    # Local N-Triples DCAT file to be used for updating the site
+    be.fedict.datagovbe7.rdfin=B:/datagov/data/statbelpubs/enhanced.nt
+    # Temporarily local RDF store that will be used to load the DCAT file
+    be.fedict.datagovbe7.store=B:/datagov/data/statbelpubs/drupal.sail